eunices/eunices.github.io/_pages/cv.md

 1. **Internship/ contract position in the tech industry** to gain hands-on/ practical experience.
 Preferably web development (backend or full stack), data engineering or dev ops.
 It would be great if there is a mentor available to guide or if full time employment is possible upon completion of internship.
 2. **Data analyst**.
 Preferably in government, healthcare or non-profit setting.
-3. **Assistant librarian** Preferably in an university/ academic library.
+3. **Assistant librarian**.
+Preferably in an university/ academic library.
-4. **Research assistant** in environmental biology/epidemiology where I hope to pick up one or more of the skills in these areas:
+4. **Research assistant** in biology/epidemiology where I hope to pick up one or more of the skills in these areas:
 - artificial intelligence (computer vision for species identification),
 - statistical modelling (food security, eco-epidemiology),
 - remote sensing (Lidar for vegetation, landuse classification),